Zahava Hanan fonds

 3 m of textual records. -- 78 photographs. -- 1 video cassette

-Zahava Hanan (sometimes spelled Hanen), ca. 1931- , was born in Calgary, Alberta, the daughter of Samuel B. Hanen, ?-1972 and Lena Smolensky Hanen, 1906-1979.
-In the early 1970s she purchased Rumsey Ranch near Millarville, Alberta.
+Zahava "Goldie" Hanan (sometimes spelled Hanen), 1928-2015, was born in Calgary, Alberta, the daughter of Samuel B. Hanen, ?-1972 and Lena Smolensky Hanen, 1906-1979.
+She married Calgary veterinarian Frank Manolson, 1925-1978, but eventually separated.
+In the 1980s she became the companion of well-known author Andy Russell, 1915-2005.
+In the early 1970s Hanan purchased Rumsey Ranch near Millarville, Alberta.
 Almost immediately she raised concerns about pollution from the nearby Quirk Creek gas plant that she felt was negatively affecting water, air and soil quality on the ranch as well as human and animal health.
 She presented successful interventions at several Energy Resources Conservation Board hearings relating to the Quirk Creek gas plant during the early 1980s, spending over twenty years in a dispute with the plant's owner Esso Resources Canada Ltd. (Imperial Oil).
 In 1993, she settled out of court with Esso and moved to a ranch that was formerly part of the EP Ranch and also established a home in London, England.
 Memoirs of the quarrel were recorded in Heading for Home / Zahava Hanan. -- Lewes : published in associationn with the Book Guild, 1995; new edition. -- Toronto : Natural Heritage Books, 2001.
 See also "Remembering Rumsey Ranch : The Pollution of a Cattle Ranch in the Alberta Foothills, 1974-1995" / Carleton University History Collective (Don Belanger, Arn Keeling, Catherine Kiszkiel, Stephan Millar and Carman Bickerton). -- 1996 (M-9243-112) and Arn Keeling's article, "The Rancher and the Regulators : Public Challenges to Sour-gas Industry Regulation in Alberta, 1970-1994" in Writing Off the Rural West / Roger Epp and Dave Whitson, eds. -- Edmonton, 2001.
 Hanan is also the author of Alberta Bestiary / Zahava Hanan. -- Calgary : University of Calgary Press, 2004.

 This material was donated to the History Department (and later the library) at Carleton University in 1995 to support research into public policy relating to resource development in Canada.
 Zahava Hanan later requested that it be transferred to Glenbow.